itsakphyo/itsakphyo-bot/README.md

 1. **Telegram Webhook** → **HTTP Handler** → **Telegram Service**
 2. **User Message** → **Command Processing** → **Response**

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test the bot locally using the provided scripts
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.